jforget/raku-Hamilton2/doc/Hamilton.en.md

 This allows me to test the special case of a graph containing a single Big Area.
 This special case  was accounted for in  the specifications and hopefully in the code, but never tested until now.

+There are errors  that I will not  fix.
+For example, the  maps show an horizontal  scale and  a  vertical scale.
+The  scales are  completely irrelevant for the `ico`  map.
+But I do not think  worthwhile to add a special case that would remove these scales when dealing with map `ico`.

 License
 =======